KkwwwkK/Game-AI/README.md

 # Wordle Solver with AI

 ## Overview
-This repository provides a Wordle solver powered by an AI language model.
-The solver leverages machine learning to generate possible word candidates and refines these options based on Wordle feedback.
+This repository provides a Wordle solver powered by an LLM model.
+The solver leverages AI technology to generate possible word candidates and refines these options based on Wordle feedback.

 ## Installation & Quick Start